The Overlapping Epidemics

 Epidemiological studies consistently demonstrate the connection:

-- Gout patients are 40-60% more likely to have hypertension than those without gout
+- people with gout are 40-60% more likely to have hypertension than those without gout

 - Hypertension patients show increased gout incidence